What is Construction Project Management?

 - District construction engineer – technical services department management

 - Construction manager – often called the site manager, mostly responsible for running and the maintenance of the construction site

 - Operations manager – strategy development and resource allocation (mostly in large companies with many projects in the works at once)

-There are a lot more technical roles included in the construction project management department, such as the design engineer, project architect, planning engineer, and more.
-At the same time, there’s no shortage of soft-skilled roles that are also needed for the entire system to work, including schedulers, project planners, design managers, and many more than that.
+There’s a lot more technical roles included in the construction project management department, such as the design engineer, project architect, planning engineer, and more.
+At the same time there’s no shortage of soft-skilled roles that are also needed for the entire system to work, including schedulers, project planners, design managers, and many more than that.